Frequently Asked Questions (FAQs)

 If the same course is required in both my major and minor, what do I do?

 Talk to your advisor about a course substitution.
-Since the same class can’t be used to meet both major and minor requirements, another class will need to be substituted in either the major or minor.
+Since the same class can’t be used to meet both major and minor requirements, another class will need to be substituted in either the major or the minor.

 If I take a class somewhere else with the same title as a WOU class, will it transfer to WOU as the same class?